Choose the right storage area

 - Storing multiple disconnected keys without a versioning strategy.

-- Mixing enterprise-managed storage with user-editable settings in the same mental model.
+- Mixing enterprise-managed storage with user-editable settings without separating their access patterns.

 - Declare schema-backed enterprise storage in manifest.json.